Operation De-Robotify: Edit AI Content with Confidence

 - Content managers reviewing human-written and AI-assisted drafts

-- Anyone who wants to humanize AI output and make it better
+- Anyone who wants to humanize AI writing and make it better

 Whether you’re skeptical of AI or already using it, this guide helps you make AI-generated writing sound like you wrote it.